Filtered screens and augmented Teichm\"uller space: Space of filtered screens

 These face relations will be explicated in the sequel where we demonstrate that they precisely describe the asymptotics of stable paths constrained to lie in cells in $\cP$-decorated Teichm\"{u}ller space.

 We shall denote by $\cF\cS(F)$ the space of filtered screens on i.c.d.'s of $F$ for which all punctures are decorated and refer to $\cF\cS(F)$ simply as the {\em space of filtered screens on $F$}.
 Note that the cell decomposition for $\cF\cS(F)$ is $MC(F)$-invariant by construction.
-The quotient $\cF\cS(F)/MC(F)$ consists of finitely many cells and therefore provides a new compactification of Riemann's moduli space ${\mathcal M}(F)$.
+The quotient $\cF\cS(F)/MC(F)$ consists of finitely many cells, since there are finitely many fatgraphs on $F$ modulo the action of $MC(F)$, and then finitely many ways to partition edges on each of these fatgraphs.
+The quotient $\cF\cS(F)/MC(F)$ therefore provides a new compactification of Riemann's moduli space ${\mathcal M}(F)$.

 \begin{example} Figure \ref{fig:PPDTB+}a depicts the cell decomposition of $P\widetilde T(F_0^3)$, where the small circles and dashed lines respectively represent zero- and one-simplices that are absent from $P\widetilde T(F_0^3)$.
 Figure \ref{fig:PPDTB+}b illustrates the space of filtered screens for $F_0^3$, where the added faces are labeled by the corresponding filtered screens.